stiang/textmood/README.md

 score = tm.analyze("some text")
 #=> '14'

+# :ternary_output will make TextMood return one of three fixed values:
+# 1 for positive, 0 for neutral and -1 for negative
+tm = TextMood.new(lang: "en_US", ternary_output: true)
+score = tm.analyze("some text")
+#=> '1'

-# :min_threshold and :max_threshold lets you customize the way :normalize_output
+# :min_threshold and :max_threshold lets you customize the way :ternary_output
 # treats different values.
-The options below will make all scores below 1 negative,
+The options below will make all scores below 10 negative,
-# 1-2 will be neutral, and above 2 will be positive.
+# 10-20 will be neutral, and above 20 will be positive.
+Note that these thresholds
+# are compared to the normalized score, if applicable.
 tm = TextMood.new(lang: "en_US",
+                  ternary_output: true,
-                      normalize_output: true,
+                  normalize_score: true,
-                      min_threshold: 1,
+                  min_threshold: 10,
-                      max_threshold: 2)
+                  max_threshold: 20)
 score = tm.analyze("some text")
 #=> '0'